earth-pheonix/Flutterkeys/README.md

 # Welcome to Flutterkeys!

-This is an AAC (augmentive alternative communication) app being created by a nonspeaking AAC user named Pheonix.
+This is an **AAC** *(augmentive alternative communication)* app being created by a nonspeaking AAC user named Pheonix.
-Feedback and collaboraion are welcome.
+**Feedback and collaboraion are welcome.**

-Pheonix would like to partner with a nonprofit when the app is ready for beta testing & release to get an iOS fee waiver.
+Pheonix would like to partner with a nonprofit to get a fee waiver when the app is ready for beta testing & release.

-The goal of this project is to provide a hybrid of symbol and typing based AAC.
-The app should be robust and highly customizable.
-It should align with values of accsess and openness.
+**The goal of this project**
+- is to provide a hybrid of symbol and typing based AAC.
+- the app should be robust and highly customizable.
+- it should align with values of accsess and openness.

+---

-## How will FlutterKeys accomplish these goals?
+## How will Flutterkeys meet these goals?

 ### Symbol + Typing Hybrid:
 - Symbol supported boardsets & system keyboard accsess.